mmiermans/solver2048/README.md

 <img src="https://raw.githubusercontent.com/mmiermans/solver2048/master/doc/eclipse_build_configurations_dialog.png" alt="Eclipse Build configuration" width="400px"/>

-## Running it as a server
+## Live web stream

-The game engine can store its moves in a MySQL database such that the progress can be monitored on the web.
+The game engine can store its moves in a MySQL database such that the progress can be streamed over the internet.
 Setup the server with these steps:

 1. Refresh your package index: `sudo apt-get update`
 2. Install LAMP: `sudo apt-get install lamp-server^`